pololu/maestro-arduino/README.md

 ## Supported platforms

-This library is designed to work with the Arduino IDE versions later than 1.0.x and will probably not work with older versions.
+This library is designed to work with the Arduino IDE versions 1.0.x or later and will probably not work with older versions.

 This library supports any Arduino-compatible board.